 Many large healthcare organizations offer therapy that’s covered by their insurance plans.

-Talk with your doctor to get a referral or call your health insurance provider to find out if therapy is a covered service.
+Talk with your doctor to get a referral, or call your health insurance provider to find out whether therapy is covered.

-Many therapists offer low cost or sliding scale fees.
-Sliding scale means that they charge people differently based on their financial situation.
+Many therapists offer low-cost or sliding-scale fees.
+A sliding scale means they charge people differently based on their financial situation.

 Fees range from completely free to around $100.
 Here are a few options: